howdycrystalm/react-template/README.md

 # SHL React Template

-This is a React starter for CCC SHL.
+This is a master repo for CCC SHL frontend.

 React and Redux, Webpack 2 boilerplate from [Work & Co](https://work.co).
 To learn more about what features it has built in, check out their extremely well-documented [repo](https://github.com/workco/marvin).